Artem340dev/Uptodate/README.md

-# New amendments and features:
+# New amendments and features

 ✅ The issues of SQL injections connected to improperly working the Json Web Token Middleware facility are exempt now ✅ The Spring JPA models related to internal project features are implemented now